Q. What is backflow?

 need backflow protection?

 Yes.
-Customers receiving reclaimed water must install a
+Customers receiving auxiliary water must install a

 Reduced Pressure Assembly (RPA) backflow preventer on all